ascholerChemeketa/cs160Reader/_sources/Algorithms/LinearSearch.rst

 What is the simplest method for searching a list of elements?
 Check the first item, then the second item, and so on until you find the target item or reach the end of the list.
 Because we progress in a straight line through the list items, it is known as a **linear search**.
 Of course, to be an effective algorithm, we have to specify it in terms of operations a computer can do.

 Assume a list called ``list``, filled with integers.
 Each integer in the list has a unique location in the list - called its **index**.
 The task is to search for the location of a particular value - often called the ``key``.
-Here's how to search for the location of key in list:
+Here's how to do the search:

 .. faux_code::